LaurentNorbert/DiodeVoltageDrop/README.md

 Multiple diodes could be handled in parallel (for the fun)...

 # How it works?
-You need to place the DAC output to the + of the diode.
+You need to place the DAC output on the + of the diode.
 The - of the diode is linked to the ground via a resistor (1K Ohms).
 The - of the diode is also linked to the analog input A0.

-If the DAC voltage is too low, the diode is blocked and A0 at the ground.
+If the DAC voltage is too low, the diode is blocked and A0 is at the ground.
 The DAC voltage is increased slowly, until the A0 voltage is above a small constant.
 Then the voltage difference is the voltage drop of the component.